Home » Fundamental Analysis

 Conclusion

 To do financial analysis of a given country, or an international industry, or a particular corporate entity, one must dig deep into a variety of factors (economic, social and political in their nature).
 And yet, to be able to observe the whole complex and interconnected fundamental picture may prove to be a mighty challenge that requires years of experience.
 We must say that making investment decisions in different market segments based entirely on fundamental analysis may not always be a successful move.
-Thus, along with fundamental factors, one needs to be aware of the other possible way to examine market conditions – technical analysis – and use the strengths of both schools to his/her advantage.
+Thus, along with fundamental factors, one needs to be aware of the other possible way to examine market conditions – technical analysis – and use the strengths of both methods to his/her advantage.